Multiscale Modeling for Time-harmonic Maxwell equations with impedance boundary conditions in highly heterogeneous media: Numerical experiments

 In \textbf{Model~2}, we revisit the periodic cylindrical inclusion model.
 The coefficient profile \( \mu_r \) is defined as shown in \cref{fig:highcon}-(b), corresponding to a \(5 \times 5\) periodic configuration.
 We first examine the convergence behavior of the numerical errors in order to verify the theoretical predictions of Theorem~\ref{local convergence}.
 The corresponding results are presented in \cref{tab:model2} and \cref{fig:model2}.
-In all tests, we fix \( l_j = 4 \) and vary the number of oversampling layers \( m \) from 1 to 4.
+In all tests, we fix \( l_i = 4 \) and vary the number of oversampling layers \( m \) from 1 to 4.
 As illustrated in \cref{fig:model2}, when \( m = 3 \) and the coarse mesh size \( H \) is refined from \( 1/8 \) to \( 1/16 \), the relative errors in both the energy norm and the \( L^2 \) norm increase.
 This behavior can be attributed to the local multiscale error term, which contains a factor of \( H^{-1} \).
 By increasing the number of oversampling layers, the accuracy improves significantly.
-In particular, for \( H = 1/16 \), the numerical solution achieves a relative error of approximately \(10\%\) in the energy norm, exhibits first-order convergence in the energy norm, and demonstrates second-order convergence in the \( L^2 \) norm.
+In particular, for \( H = 1/16 \), the numerical solution achieves a relative error of approximately \(10\%\) in the energy norm, exhibiting first-order convergence in the energy norm and second-order convergence in the \( L^2 \) norm. {In contrast, the standard edge-element method does not demonstrate clear convergence behavior, as evidenced by the nearly flat blue error curves in \cref{fig:model2}}.
 These observations indicate that the accuracy of the proposed method is jointly governed by the coarse mesh size \( H \) and the number of oversampling layers \( m \), which is fully consistent with the theoretical results established in Theorem~\ref{local convergence}.

 To facilitate a detailed comparison of the solutions and to better resolve the wave propagation behavior, we examine two-dimensional slices of the electromagnetic field on the plane \( z = 0.5 \); see \cref{fig:model22d}.
 The simulations are performed with fixed parameters \( H = 1/16 \), \( m = 4 \), and wave number \( k = 4 \), corresponding to a frequency range within the photonic band structure.
 The numerical results exhibit sharp transitions between the matrix and the inclusion regions, reflecting the high contrast in the material coefficients.
 When the periodic lattice is deliberately perturbed by introducing a defect, a localized resonant mode is formed in which electromagnetic waves with frequencies lying in the photonic band gap are confined and cannot propagate into the surrounding periodic medium.
 This field localization is clearly observed in the numerical profile: the pronounced peak (yellow) at the defect center indicates strong energy confinement, while the surrounding periodic structure acts as an effective reflective barrier that suppresses wave propagation.
 This mechanism underlies the fundamental operating principle of photonic crystal cavities.